Privacy Policy

 We rely on a small number of carefully chosen sub-processors to deliver the platform:

-- Vercel — hosting, edge caching, image optimization, domains API, and Vercel Blob storage for static-site exports.
+- Vercel — hosting, edge caching, image optimization, the domains API, and Vercel Blob storage for static-site exports.

 - Resend and AWS Simple Email Service — transactional email delivery.